 Our American Library Association accredited, top-ranked Master of Science in Information Sciences (MSIS) program prepares students to effectively manage, navigate, analyze, and turn information into action in public and private sectors.
-Organizations produce enormous amounts of data, and individuals with a Master of Science in Information Sciences degree set are in high demand to analyze this data and advise about the future.
+Organizations produce enormous amounts of data, and individuals with a Master of Science in Information Sciences degree set are in high demand to organize, manage, and analyze this data and advise about the future.
 From academic librarian to user experience designer, our MSIS program can prepare you for an enriching IS career in the setting that most excites you.